 Research OverviewAreas of expertise:

 My research activities are mainly linked with the topics of offsite manufacturing, resilient and sustainable lightweight steel structures and circular construction integrating physical tests, advanced computational analysis and novel design solutions.

-- Low carbon seismic resistant buildings.
+- Low-carbon seismic-resistant buildings for a densely populated city: Istanbul.
 Funded by: Royal Academy of Engineering (FoD2021426).

 - Enhanced structural design for floating offshore wind turbines.

 2022-2025.
 EPSRC (EP/W026376/1).
 Hybrid lightweight structural systems for low-cost housing (HYLIGHTS).
 Collaborators: Imperial College London & University of Sheffield.
 Project partners: SCI, Metsec plc and Etex.
 Total value: £1.1M.